 In spring and summer the roadsides and meadows are bright with wildflowers.
-Summer (June to August) temperatures average 25 C (75 F) although up to 35 C in July is not uncommon.
+Summer (June to August) temperatures average 25 C (75 F) although 35 C and more in July is not uncommon.
 August is the main tourist season.
 Then our local markets and restaurants are buzzing with crowds, flotillas of canoes take to the river and music festivals and village fairs offer a range of entertainment, sometimes vying with stunning sound and light shows provided by summer thunderstorms!

 Autumn (September to November) is usually dry, with misty mornings, mild days and crisp nights.
 This is a lovely time to stay, the days are still warm, around 15 C (60 F), the harvest is done and the markets brim with produce.
 Early Winter days can be bright and sunny with temperatures of around 5C (40 F), but often freezing overnight; sleet and snow are possible.
 In Spring (March to May) you can expect sunshine and showers with daily temperatures of around 13 C (55 F) as you watch the greening of woods and meadows; we particularly like watching the transformation of the large linden tree in our courtyard as leafbuds unfurl into delicate green foliage.
 Throughout the year brilliantly clear stars fill the night sky.

 The ‘source’ and Le Piage

 The ‘source’ is a spring at the base of a cliff between Mercadiol and Gourdon called Le Piage, where humans have been collecting water for thousands of years.
 The cliff face is riddled with caves and tunnels and recent excavations have revealed that both Neanderthals and Cro-Magnons coexisted here.
 Archaeologists from Bordeaux and Toulouse work here during the summer months (there are open days and lectures, check with the museum in nearby Fajoles that is dedicated to the site http://www.maisondupiage.fr).